SnapperTT/sttr/README.md

 * `RegNamespace & setUserFlags (const uint32_t & userFlags)` - Sets field->userFlags for the last added field.
 Will trip an assert if no fields are present
 * `RegNamespace & setUserString (const std::string & userString)` - Sets field->userString for the last added field.
 Will trip an assert if no fields are present
 * `RegNamespace & setUserData (void * userData)` - Sets field->userData for the last added field.
 Does not take ownership of userData, userData will not be deleted on destruction
+* `RegNamespace & setUserFlags (const uint32_t & userFlags)` - If this namespace is a class, sets flags for that class.
+Else trips an assert.
+* `RegNamespace & setUserString (const std::string & userString)` - If this namespace is a class, sets the userString for that class.
+Else trips an assert.
+* `RegNamespace & setUserData (void * userData)` - If this namespace is a class, sets the userdata for that class.
+Else trips an assert.

 * `template<typename T> RegNamespace & beginClass(const char * _name)` - Starts a class.
 A class is represented internally as a RegNamespace, so this returns the new one created.
 * `RegNamespace & endClass()` - Ends the class you're working on
 * `RegNamespace & findClass(const char * class_name)` - Searches for a class by name.
 Will trip an assert if target is not found.